I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

-In the early days, ECT developed a bad reputation because of the high doses of electricity that were delivered without anaesthetic.
+In the early days, ECT developed a bad reputation because of the high doses of electricity that were delivered without anesthetic.
 Patients suffered broken bones because of the convulsions and many had memory loss along with other serious side effects.

 Now used sparingly, the Mayo Clinic says that by changing brain chemistry “It often works when other treatments are unsuccessful.”

 Following the Second World War, drugs started to appear that were able to help many people with psychological disorders.